decagraff/agar.io/README.md

-# Info
-Bots can work without proxies and with proxies.
-If you have problem with captcha, use bots with proxies.
-If u don't, use bots without proxies.

 # MultiName
 [MultiName] Now you can use more names at once.
 How use it?
 In box for name type like this => Example: `Name1,Name2,Name3,...`